Whats the difference between an Osteo, Chiro & Physio?

 • Physiotherapy

 Physiotherapists focus on restoring movement and function through physical rehabilitation.
-Physiotherapy is widely used for sports injuries, post-surgical recovery, or chronic conditions like arthritis.
+Physiotherapy is widely used for cases such as; sports injuries or post-surgical recovery.
 It emphasises patient education and empowering individuals to maintain their physical health independently.

 Previous